wellyshen/react-cool-starter/README.md

 ### App config

 You can store app settings under `./src/config`.
 By default the `default.js` will be loaded.
-If the `process.env.NODE_ENV` matches to production, the `prod.js` will be used insteadlly, and it inherits the data info from `default.js`.
+If the `process.env.NODE_ENV` matches to production, the `prod.js` will be used instead, and it inherits the data info from `default.js`.

 You can access the correct config with: